vickyfrosties/MemoCode/README.md

 CLIENT_PORT=5173
 ```

-- **Option 2: If you want to have your own Mongo DB collection**: Copy/paste the `.env.example` file and rename it for `.env`.
-Then change the variables as following:
+- **Option 2: If you want to have your own Mongo DB collection**: Copy/paste the `.env.example` file and rename it to `.env`.
+Then update the variables as following:

 ```
 MONGO_URI=your_mongo_uri